 Enrollment Growth at Southern Virginia University

 This growth is based on a welcoming culture of faith, acceptance and friendliness — along with excellence in academics.
 We have full academic accreditation at the highest level and full membership in the NCAA Division III.
-We have an outstanding liberal arts core education, an exceptional ratio of teaching faculty to students, the highest levels of participation in NCAA athletics and university-level performing arts, the highest reported placement rates for graduates, one of the highest levels of voluntary attendance in Institute of Religion classes among any college campus, and the newest digital technology platform.
+We have an outstanding liberal arts core education, an exceptional ratio of teaching faculty to students, the highest levels of participation in NCAA athletics and university-level performing arts, the highest reported placement rates for graduates, the largest daytime Institute of Religion in the East with one of the highest percentages of Institute attendance of any college campus, and the newest digital technology platform.